 The president of the union wound up selling real estate in Florida, all because Ronald Reagan stuck to his guns.

-And I think President Trump is made of exactly the same stern stuff, and he is going to stick to his guns, and he should.
+And I think President Trump is made of exactly the same stern stuff, and he is going to stick to his guns and he should.

-And, in fact, you wrote about it quite eloquently today in a column entitled President Donald Gandhi Reagan.
+And in fact, you wrote about it quite eloquently today in a column entitled President Donald Gandhi Reagan.

 So that'll get your attention.

-You can find it at uh spectator.org.
+You can find it at spectator.org.

-Uh Final words from uh Jessica Vaughn.
+Final words from Jessica Vaughan.

 I've read it.

-Um uh and there are some authorities in immigration law as well that would enable him, for example, to deputize other federal law enforcement agents and state and local law enforcement agencies to assist at the border.
+And there are some authorities in immigration law as well that would enable him, for example, to deputize other federal law enforcement agents and state and local law enforcement agencies to assist at the border.

-All right, because I've got to leave it there.
+Got to leave it there.

 Thank you both.